flokleiser/nextjs-flo/README.md

 ### New Links Page:

-- [ ] New links page: button currently has background-end-rgb, either make the background color a gradient or:
+- [ ] new links page: --> motion div whileinview
-- [ ] Figure out what kind of gradient to apply based on the position on the page? --> style={{backgroundColor:'rgba(var(--background-start-rgb))'}}>

 - [ ] New links page: add page menu, with shortcuts to go to sections

 - [ ] New links page: some onhover animation for images maybe?

-- [ ] Preload gifs on animation projects page
-- [ ] figure out how preloading works for images (cards)

-- [ ] Figure out on what pages the page divider makes sense

-- [ ] Framer motion progress bar thingy for scrolling
-- [ ] Try out framer motion scroll animations (useViewportScroll)

 ## TO FIX:
 ### Image/Page loading:
+- [ ] Look into preloading gifs/images maybe
 - [ ] Blur image placeholder until fully loaded maybe
 - [ ] Keep page from displaying until fully loaded (?)
 ### Image/Gif Animations:
 - [ ] Image gallery : image left/right animations
 - [ ] Animation gifs --> not weird stretching

 ## Ideas for when bored:
 - [x] Navbar fixed on top of screen?